-World First: Dinosaur Found on Fossilized Eggs with Babies Inside!
+Dinosaur Was Sitting on Fossilized Eggs with Babies Inside When it Died

-Scientists have made a major discovery in Ganzhou City in China’s southern Jiangxi Province.
-They’ve found the remains of a dinosaur sitting on its nest of fossilized eggs.
+In May 2021, scientists made a major discovery in Ganzhou City in China’s southern Jiangxi Province.
+They found the remains of a dinosaur sitting on its nest of fossilized eggs.

 The dinosaur, an oviraptorosaur (oviraptor), belongs to a group of bird-like theropod dinosaurs which peaked during the distant Cretaceous Period (145 to 66 million years ago).
-The fossils of the adult oviraptor and the eggs with the embryos have been dated to roughly 70 million years old.
-This is the first time researchers have found a non-avian dinosaur sitting on a nest of eggs which have been fossilized so they still contain the babies inside!
+The fossils of the adult oviraptor and the eggs with the embryos were dated to roughly 70 million years old.
+It was the first time researchers found a non-avian dinosaur sitting on a nest of eggs which were fossilized so they still contain the babies inside!

 - Missing Link in Dinosaur Evolution Discovered in the Gobi Desert